David Bolduc: Career

 Bolduc drew inspiration for his painting from different exotic locales and travelled often to attain it, such as his 1968 trip across Europe to Turkey, overland to Nepal, returning home via Uzbekistan and Moscow.
 He went to India (at least 15 times), Turkey, Mexico, North Africa, China, the Himalayas, Sri Lanka, Costa Rica, Paris, Spain, Portugal.
 For several years in the 1990s, Bolduc lived and worked in Paris and Morocco.
 In Canada, Bolduc and his friend Alex Cameron made regular trips to the Rockies and Newfoundland.

+Bolduc was a lifelong student of modern poetry, and he provided illustrations for numerous volumes of poetry, often for his friend Michael Ondaatje as well as for Roy Kiyooka, Wayne Clifford, Victor Coleman, and David Rosenberg.
+Bolduc was also a regular contributor of illustrations for the biannual literary magazine Brick, edited by Michael Ondaatje and Bolduc's wife, the writer Linda Spalding.
+He also was an educator working at New School, Toronto, ON (1976–1977); York University (1971–1975); Ontario College of Art, Painting, Sculpture Department (1972–1975, 1980); Concordia University, Montreal, QC, Visiting Associate Professor (1986); also at other universities in Canada.